 Anaplastic thyroid cancer sometimes is called undifferentiated thyroid cancer because the cells are so different from normal thyroid tissue.

+Although the exact cause of thyroid cancer has not been identified, certain risk factors have been identified.
 Anything that increases your chance of getting thyroid cancer is a risk factor.
-Risk factors include:
+They include:

 - Age: Two-thirds of thyroid cancer cases occur between ages 20 and 55.

 - Gender: Women are three times as likely as men to develop thyroid cancer.
 Papillary thyroid cancer is found most often in women of childbearing age.